New Ecological Reserve Permit

 - Your application will be reviewed to ensure that it is complete.
 If necessary, you will be contacted for more information.

 - An application will not be processed until all required information has been received.

 - The submission of an application does NOT allow you any rights to the ecological reserve.
 An ecological reserve permit, if issued, would grant this authority.

-- Applications will be reviewed in the order that they are received and processed.
+- Applications will be processed in the order that they are received.
 The 60 day time frame will not be changed to accommodate "rush" applications.

-- BC Parks staff and/or FrontCounter BC staff will be in contact throughout the application process to discuss your application as required.
+- BC Parks staff and/or FrontCounter BC staff may contact you throughout the application process to discuss your application as required.

 - BC Parks considers the impacts of a proposed activity and the particular values of the ecological reserves in question when evaluating a permit application.
-Decisions on ecological reserve permit applications are guided by the consideration of impacts and other policies, and if your application is denied you will be provided with a letter indicating the reason(s) for denial.
+If your application is denied, you will be provided with a letter indicating the reason(s) for denial.

 Request Final Requirements

-- If you do not respond to the Request Final Requirements by the indicated due date, your application will be withdrawn and the file will be closed.
+- If you do not respond to the Request for Final Requirements by the indicated due date, your application will be withdrawn and your file will be closed.